oracle/node-oracledb/INSTALL.md

 Studio 2012.
 Compilers supported by Oracle libraries are found in Oracle documentation for each version, for example [Oracle Database Client Quick Installation Guide 12c Release 1 (12.1) for Microsoft Windows x64 (64-Bit)](https://docs.oracle.com/database/121/NXCQI/toc.htm#NXCQI108).
-You will also need the matching Visual C++ Redistributable for Visual Studio.
+If you are moving an already compiled copy of oracledb to another computer, you will need to have Visual C++ 2010 Redistributable installed.

 Install the Python 2.7 MSI from [www.python.org](https://www.python.org/downloads).
 Select the